 If you are reducing what you have done in past years to keep Christmas off your credit cards, then be sure to communicate with your family and friends early so there will not be hurt feelings.

-Maybe they will surprise you and will jump right on board with the idea of cutting costs and make it a fun and meaningful holiday for all without the stress of added expenses.
+Maybe they will surprise you and jump right on board with cutting costs and making it a fun and meaningful holiday for all without the stress of added expenses.

 Get creative with how you limit spending on gifts.
 Here are some ideas to get you started:

-* Agree to a silly or unique gift-giving theme instead of expensive gift exchange such as a White Elephant, something you found at a thrift store, most unique mug, or ornament, etc.
+- Agree to a silly or unique gift-giving theme instead of an expensive gift exchange, such as a White Elephant, something you found at a thrift store, the most unique mug, ornament, etc.

-* Set a low-cost limit for each person.
-It can turn into a challenge to find the best gifts that someone will love with a $5, $10, or $20 limit.
+- Set a low-cost limit for each person.
+Finding the best gifts someone will love with a $5, $10, or $20 limit challenge.

 One you Want, One you Need, One you Can Wear, One you Can Read.

-The idea is you get each child (or member of the family) only four gifts, one for each category.
+The idea is to get each child (or family member) only four gifts, one for each category.

 This four-item list was adopted by many families to cut costs.
 Some added or adapted with some of the following: